 Perch the vase with charcoal ash detail on a mantle or bookshelf and watch everyone do a double-take when you tell them it’s made from cardboard.
 Pop an African Lily or clay arum lily inside for a wow statement.

-Is that flower just beautiful?
-Our white aggies flower profusely from September all the way through to April.
+Isn’t that flower just beautiful?
+Our white Aggies flower profusely from September all the way through to April.

-Because there’s a bottle hidden on the inside of the vase, you could add any flowers you want to.
+Because there’s a bottle hidden on the inside of the vase, you could add any flowers you want.

 My bottle only had a small opening so it’s perfect for showing off one beautiful bloom and leaf.